history-lab/archiving-digital-records/01-workshop-intro.md

 * Inaugural voyage
 * Active, point-in-time participation welcome
 * The firehouse
-* Ben is not an archivist or historian, he's a technical person
+* Ben is not an archivist or historian.
+He's a technical person